makersacademy/acebook-node-template/README.md

   Our final version of the project encompassed all functionality that we initially aimed to have developed by the end of the timeframe,
   although we had a large amount of 'Nice to Have' functions that were in the timeline.

+  The project is hosted live at [acebook.cool](acebook.cool).
+The version hosted is from a forked repo due to potential code conflicts - link below.

 ## **Tools used in this Project**

 - [Express](https://expressjs.com/) web framework for Node.js.